2026 Honda Prices: MSRP, Invoice Price, Actual Dealer Cost, and Holdback

 What are Honda Invoice Prices and MSRP?

-Suppose you’re planning to buy a Honda.
-In that case, it’s essential to understand the MSRP (Manufacturer’s Suggested Retail Price) and the factory invoice price before visiting the dealership, as these figures can help you determine a fair price for a new car.
+If you’re planning to buy a Honda, it’s important to understand the MSRP (Manufacturer’s Suggested Retail Price) and the factory invoice price before visiting the dealership.
+These figures can help you determine a fair price for a new car.

 The MSRP is the price the manufacturer suggests based on various factors such as model, trim package, color, and options.
 It’s the sticker price on the car when it’s first introduced to the market.